Nuitka/Nuitka/Developer_Manual.rst

 ----------------------------------

 The ``return`` statement (like ``break``, ``continue``, ``raise``) is "aborting" to control flow.
 It is always the last statement of inspected block.
-Were there statements to follow it, optimization will remove it as dead code.
+When there statements to follow it, optimization will remove it as "dead code".

 If all branches of a conditional statement are "aborting", the statement is decided "aborting" too.
 If a loop doesn't break, it should be considered